chlea38/ada-website/_posts/2022-10-20-summaries.md

 ---
 layout: post
-title: The story behind plot summaries
 ---

+## Reading between the lines of plot summaries

-Movie summaries contain a lot of hidden information about the film industry and should be examined with the same passion and attention as a Shakespeare manuscript.
+Movie summaries contain a lot of hidden information about female representation of the film industries and should be examined with the same passion and attention as a Shakespeare manuscript.
-In this part, we will study and compare the hidden story behind the summaries of each of the 4 regions, across different topics.

-## Reading between the lines

 The textual data primarily encodes insights into how personna and common themes are portrayed across various movies.
 Uncovering such details from raw texts involves a nuanced approach, requiring a careful examination between the lines, coupled with the application of machine learning techniques.
 All plot summaries have undergone meticulous processing using the [Stanford Core NLP pipeline](https://stanfordnlp.github.io/CoreNLP/pipeline.html), and the outcomes of this processing are neatly presented in the accompanying dataset.
 Our current objective is to delve into this dataset to unearth the inherent narratives within each plot summary.